project-chip/connectedhomeip/examples/bridge-app/linux/README.md

 code and static structures to define the endpoints.

-To support endpoints that are not statically defined, the ZCL attribute storage mechanisms will hold additional enpoint information for `NUM_DYNAMIC_ENDPOINTS` additional endpoints.
+To support endpoints that are not statically defined, the ZCL attribute storage mechanisms will hold additional endpoint information for `NUM_DYNAMIC_ENDPOINTS` additional endpoints.
 These additional endpoint structures must be defined by the application and can change at runtime.